 A support group for the partners of adults with ADHD?
 That struck many people as a strange concept in 2003, when I advanced it in an essay that went “viral”.
 (I include it below.
 You’ll also find a link to the podcast of this post.)

-Here in 2023, the need still remains puzzling to some, including some mental-health professionals—even those with high-level adult ADHD expertise.
+More than 20 years later, the need still remains puzzling to some.
+That includes some mental-health professionals—even those with high-level adult ADHD expertise.
 Yet, ADHD Partner Group is still going strong, internationally.

-Now the members are more engaged and better able to follow each others’ stories.
-It’s only $10/month, with options to participate in monthly Zoom groups (max 12 attendees).
+Now, members are better able to follow each others’ stories.
+For now, it’s only $15/month, with options to participate in monthly Zoom groups (max 12 attendees).
 I also offer a sub-group group for the male partners of women with ADHD.

 The feedback on the Zoom feature is overwhelming positive.
 Therapy can be helpful.
 But hearing from your peers and receiving their validation and support….priceless.
 Sometimes just one meeting is enough to get you on the path to healing—yourself and sometimes your relationship, too.